datasprints/dremio-sdk-js/README.md

 var Dremio = require('dremio-sdk')
 ```

+More information about how to use the SDK on [this link](https://www.dremio.com/building-a-javascript-sdk-for-dremio)

 ## License

 This SDK is distributed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0), see LICENSE.txt and NOTICE.txt for more information.